egalion/Scraping-Reddit-Metrics-For-Cryptocurrency-Subreddit-Data/README.md

-# Scraping Reddit Metrics Cryptocurrency Data
+# Scraping Reddit Metrics For Cryptocurrency Data

 ### About
 Script to pull Subscriber Growth and Total Follower Count data from Reddit Metrics.